MaulikxLakhani/PortScout/README.md

 PortScout is a fast and efficient network port scanner for common ports.
 This script performs rapid-fast scanning of supplied IP addresses and domain names to check common ports.
 While conducting a targeted security audit, PortScout provides the critical information you need to secure your systems.
 Ideally, it takes 2 minutes to scan 100 domains/IPs.

+## 📜 Why PortScout?

+- **Built from scratch**: Highly efficient with tiny codebase.
+NO NEED of: venv, random dependencies, dependency version conflicts.
+- **"Speed.
+I am speed"**: Just like Lightning McQueen, this tool is superfast and solid.
+- **Auto validation**: Quickly checks your supplied domain, subdomain, IP is valid/alive or not.
+- **Service Banner by default**: Gives you service banner - name and version by default that too at superfast speed.
+No additional flag or switch needed.
+- **Built Different**: Establieshes a socket connection to specified ports.
+- **Usable Output**: Gives you an output in table format on CLI, by default outputs a results.csv.
+Easy to integrate in any workflow.

 ## 🌟 Features

 - **Multi-threading**: Uses threading for concurrent checks, significantly reducing scan times.